kwazunine/AzureNISTSP80053/README.md

 <!-- ENVIRONMENT -->
 ## Environment

 The environment used in this write-up was deployed in Microsoft Azure with key vaults, network security groups, storage accounts, and virtual machines (Windows and Linux).
-These resources were then configured to be accessible accessible to the public internet, placing them at a high risk of unauthorized access.
+These resources were then configured to be accessible to the public internet, placing them at a high risk of unauthorized access.

 ### Prerequisites